-Your GME TX3510S/TX3520S/TX3540S 80 channel radio is Australian designed and built and is the most advanced UHF Citizen Band radio available.
-It combines the very latest in electronic hardware with the most up-to-date computer aided design and manufacturing techniques to produce an extremely compact mobile radio with outstanding specifications and performance.
+Your GME TX4500S 80 channel radio is Australian designed and built and is the most advanced UHF Citizen Band radio available.
+Combining the very latest in electronic hardware with the most up-to-date computer aided design and manufacturing techniques has resulted in a mobile radio with outstanding specifications and performance.